-The following table presents information regarding the number of shares of our common stock beneficially owned, as of September [], 2018, by each of our directors, each of our Named Executive Officers, and by our current directors and executive officers as a group.
+The following table presents information regarding the number of shares of our common stock beneficially owned, as of September 17, 2021, including shares of restricted stock or RSUs exercisable by the named holders within 60 days of September 17, 2021, by each of our directors, each of our Named Executive Officers, and by our current directors and executive officers as a group.
 Unless otherwise noted, these persons have sole voting and investment power with respect to the shares indicated.